smashyalts/native-leak-profiling/README.md

 These images use Jemalloc to create small heapdumps and converts them into readable GIFs (via jeprof).

 You can read more about native memory leaks, how to debug them, and how to read Jeprof GIFs [here](https://github.com/jeffgriffith/native-jvm-leaks/blob/master/README.md).

+## Acknowledgements
+These are adapted Dockerfiles and entrypoints from [pterodactyl/yolks](https://github.com/pterodactyl/yolks/tree/master/java).